rasulkireev/apw/src/content/books/growth-levers.md

 •   Uber – Rides per week

-You can stress test your NSM with this checklist:
+You can stress test your "North Star Metric" with this checklist:

 1. Aligned incentives: Does it increment when you deliver value to your customer?
 And if you succeed in moving it, will your company earn money and grow?